jimmythefung/General_Inventory_7/README.md

 An inventory management solution for small businesses designed to work with eBay fileExchange platform for bulk listing directly, or through eBay's turbolister.

 # What it does?
 The Master Template.csv is used to keep track of your product inventory.
-Modify it manually to add new products.\n The main.py program loads Master Template.csv and provides user with an interface to perform various tasks:\n
+Modify it manually to add new products.
+The main.py program loads Master Template.csv and provides user with an interface to perform various tasks:\n

 # Requirements